ChurroC/churro-blog/README.md

 fix duplicate class issues

+chaneg theme conetxt to have context in get

 ## Info

 Just for myself but useHasMounted for when you dont want one component server rendred but children server rendered like theme context.